TheFrostlixen/cs480Fredrickson/PA3/README.md

 3. Key-press event callbacks for both standard and special key presses.

+4. Addresses and fixes the infamous segfault on exit issue encountered previously.

 ##Extra Credit
 N/A

 ##Issues Encountered
 - Segfault on exit: Program would segfault on exit from  menu.
-Currently being assessed.
+This issue was due to the vanilla GLUT framework lacking a way to gracefully exit from the main loop.
+FreeGLUT addressed this issue with the glutLeaveMainLoop() call.
+From now on, FreeGLUT will be used instead of vanilla GLUT.

 - Arrow key input: GLUT requires a special handler for certain key presses (callback defined through glutSpecialFunc(); ).
 This handler requires a different callback from the normal keyboard function; therefore, there are two functions that handle different types of key presses (keyboard and arrowkeys).